allhaker/batch-requests/README.md

 This actually looks suspiciously like your exercise...
 Did you guys use it as inspiration or was this person doing an interview here?

 So, yeah.
 I checked that code in the link.
 I think it's got quite a few problems.
 It's hard to read - it's well written but it's quite complicated.
-Besides it's going quite deep into internals of Axios and some things there like `HttpAdapter` are actually not types.
+Besides it's going quite deep into internals of Axios and some things there like `HttpAdapter` are actually not typed.
 I think Axios overall has somewhat poor types.

 Right away then I thought that I want to use a more native approach with promises.
 I don't need to work all the adapters and know any internals.